A how-to for estimating return on investment under extreme uncertainty in small business finance departments and the informal sector

 Setup and implementation

 Conventional bookkeeping frequently is related to the need for staff or the use of a booking service, with hiring, induction and training costs.
 Enabling physical infrastructure—office space, equipment and filing systems—can contribute to initial overhead expenses.
 By comparison, AI bookkeeping generally entails an initial one-off integration cost and training the system over historical data.
-Though the initial subscription or integration cost for automated bookkeeping is often a larger amount than many small businesses want to spend, it is less than most companies' costs in hiring and training their own full-time internal staff.
+Though the initial subscription or integration cost for automated bookkeeping is often a larger amount than many small businesses want to spend, it’s less than most companies' costs in hiring and training their own full-time internal staff.

 Ongoing operational expenses